shinhh4646-tech/hwahyeonShin/LAB10/Readme.md

 Greedy Approach (find_max_invitations_greedy): Heuristically builds the guest list by repeatedly selecting the person with the fewest conflicts (minimum degree) and removing them along with their conflicting neighbors.
 It is fast and scalable but does not guarantee the global maximum.

 ## Exercise 2
+It s a viral marketing campaign as a 0/1 Knapsack problem, where the goal is to maximize the total reach of a promotional message without exceeding a fixed budget.
+The solution consists of three parts: a validation function to check if a selected group of users stays within the budget constraint, an exact dynamic programming approach that systematically guarantees the maximum possible reach, and a fast greedy heuristic that approximates the solution by prioritizing users with the highest reach-to-cost ratio.
 ## Exercise 3